Plant a Tea Garden – DIY Herbal Tea Garden for your Happiness & Health

 For a beautiful and abundant DIY herbal tea garden, there are many different plants you can choose from and that you will probably have very good results with.
 Some of the more popular of these are:

-Steep Time: 15 minutes.
-A tablespoon of dried petals or 2 tablespoons of fresh.
+BEE BALM – Steep Time: 15 minutes.
+A tablespoon of dried petals or 2 tablespoons of fresh

-Steep Time: 5 minutes.
-Won’t be bothered by a longer steep time.
+ROMAN CHAMOMILE – Steep Time: 5 minutes, but it won’t be bothered by a longer steep time.

-Steep Time: 5 minutes or more.
-This one won’t become bitter due to longer steep time.
+HOLY BASIL (Also known as TULSI) – Steep Time: 5 minutes or more.
+This one won’t become bitter due to a longer steep time.

 1 teaspoon of dry herbs or 2 teaspoons of fresh.

-Steep Time: 5 minutes.
-If you go over a bit, it’s ok.
+HIBISCUS – Steep Time: 5 minutes.
+If you go over a bit, it’s OK.

 Lemon balm and Mint are an invasive species which grow rapidly.
 If this will be a problem for you, planting them in some type of container or pot can be a great option.